(syllabus and calendar)

 Even within the electronics (or electro-chemtronics) of our own nervous system, an encapsulated program regulates our heartbeat (and while sleeping, our breathing) without our conscious control.
 The messaging between brain and cardiac muscle is hidden from us.
 The same is true with the coordination of muscles involved in sneezing, speaking, swallowing, digesting food, walking, contracting and dilating the pupils to adjust to ambient light, and 99.9% of what we do.
 This encapsulation is essential to avoid information overload from background processes so we can focus on conscious decisions, such as whether to use a for loop or a do while loop.

 In Java, the unit of encapsulation is the class.
 Each object is an instance of a class.
 The class is a template for making objects.
-The class is similar to a cookie cutter, or a mold, for making things of a certain shape, things with certain attributes.
+The class is similar to a cookie cutter, or a mold, or a blueprint, for making things of a certain shape, things with certain attributes.
 If I define a class called dog, it might have an attribute for number of legs, which might be set to four:

 int numberOfLegs = 4;